nuodb/nuodb-helm-charts/incubator/insights-sumologic/README.md

 Create a new account or use an existing account.
 For a new account, skip past the introductions and go straight to the dashboard.
 At the time of writing, the skip link was below the introduction text.

 Click on <b>Manage Data</b>:

 ![Manage Data](./images/sumologic0.png)

 Click on **Add Collector**

 ![Add Collector](./images/sumologic1.png)

 Select **Hosted Collector**

 ![Hosted Collector](./images/sumologic2.png)

 Add an appropriate name for the collector.

 Next is to add a source to the newly created collector.
 At the time of writing, the source was under "Generic" and is  "HTTP logs and metrics"

 ![Generic_logs and metrics](./images/sumologic4.png)

 Add an appropriate name for the source for the collector.

 Next is to copy and keep safe the Sumo Logic metrics endpoint.
-This will be needed in the section for demo-insights-sumologic helm chart setup.
+This will be needed in the section for the helm database values file setup.
 It will be something like:

 ```
 https://endpoint1.collection.eu.sumologic.com/receiver/v1/http/ZaVnC4dhaV0laeqZ1_FuM8b_P9gPRX4DIJzrJ8eaIy0Lz0rQH5o-bIARKiKf7M09suw6VFJpKSIt_3zv0hq80kcq0VivLeZWM3yXey7EXDG5YFFBaMWqMg==```